Why Customer Feedback Is Important

 Lost customers:

-The feedback from lost customers could be really valuable as it can help you identify why your clients decide to switch to a competitor of yours and therefore what you can do to prevent this from happening.
-Lost customers will normally be very honest and you have nothing to lose there.
+Feedback from lost customers is valuable.
+It helps you understand why clients switch to competitors and shows what you can do to prevent it.
+Most customers will normally be very honest and you have nothing to lose there.
 Quite on the contrary, it is a chance to win them back by offering something better.
-For example, if you were a company that sells accounting software, you might find out that some of your lost customers didn’t want to pay €150 per month for 10 features when they only use 5 and this might make you think of a different pricing structure suitable to more businesses with different needs.
+For example, if your company sells accounting software, some lost customers may have felt €150 per month was too much.
+This was especially true if they only used 5 of the 10 features.
+This could lead you to consider a pricing structure that better suits businesses with varying needs.

 Employees:

 I’ve talked about the importance of employees to business and how they are essentially the face of your company on various occasions.
-Employees are not only representing your company, but also employees are the ones who meet and communicate with your customers face to face, witnessing their reactions and hearing their opinions about changes, new products, etc. first hand.
+Employees represent your company and interact directly with customers.
+They are the ones who witness customer reactions and hear opinions about changes and new products firsthand.
 This being said, it might be a good idea to start discussion groups for those employees who interact directly with your customers.
-Ask your employees what works, what doesn’t, how clients react to certain things and get them to come up with ideas and plans for improvement based on the feedback they themselves are providing.
+Ask your employees for feedback on what works and what doesn’t.
+Have them share how clients react and suggest ideas for improvement based on their insights.

 Don’t forget to give them certain freedom too when it comes to dealing with issues with clients.
-I’ve often come across situations of negative feedback from clients or problems wherein the aftermath it becomes clear that the employee knew how to handle the situation and could have turned a disappointed customer into a happy one, but simply didn’t have the authority to take action.
+I’ve often seen situations where clients gave negative feedback, but the employee knew how to fix it.
+However, they didn’t have the authority to take action and turn the situation around.

-Whatever approach you take, whether you collect feedback yourself or have a market research company do it for you, whether you send out a survey or call your clients, whether you ask customers or employees as well, keep in mind that there is no bad feedback as such so don’t take it personally.
+Whether you collect feedback yourself or use a market research company, remember that there’s no bad feedback.
+Don’t take it personally, whether it comes from customers or employees.
 There’s positive feedback, which is great to hear of course and then there’s negative feedback which while unpleasant to read is full of insights and ideas.
 Negative feedback is the most valuable feedback.
 It tells you what you might need to work on and inspire you to take action, be innovative and offer something that others don’t.
 Customer feedback tells you what you are doing right and negative feedback gives you ideas as to what you can do better.

 Never miss an insight from Paul